Table of contentsClick link to navigate to the desired location

 This content has been automatically translated from Ukrainian.

-How did squatting come about?
+How did squatting originate?

-Squatters: Who are they?
+Squatters: who are they?

-- Artists and creative communitiesthat turn squats into cultural spaces.
+- Artists and creative communities that turn squats into cultural spaces.

-Where was (and remains) squatting popular?
+Where has squatting been (and remains) popular?

 Squatting in Ukraine